test-point/test-point.github.io/pages/bill.md

 Please note that the current implementation doesn't include validation of Document Type ID, Processes and documents itself yet.

-If you already have synthetic user credntials, follwo the instructions from the step 5.
+If you already have synthetic user credntials, follow the instructions from the step 5.
 Instructions:

 1. Navigate to the [login page](https://idp.testpoint.io/login/)